christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
+-   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
+Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
+Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
+The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous.
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos.)
 It could be said that all the ruling elite of the Julio-Claudian dynasty were "Piso's", including Nero who was nearly deposed by a Piso.
-Appius is also cognate with "Arrius".
+Appius is also cognate with "Arrius" (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 Definitions
 ---------------------

 -   Pentateuch (from the Greek words penta meaning five, and teuchos meaning book): The first five books of the Hebrew Bible, traditionally attributed to Moses: Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
-The Pentateuch is also called the Torah ('law' in Hebrew).
+The Pentateuch is also called the Torah ("law" in Hebrew).
 Pentateuch is more commonly used in Christian scholarship and discussions, and Torah is the term used in Jewish contexts.
 -   Tanakh (an acronym (TNK) that represents the entire Hebrew Bible, divided into three main sections).
 This results in a total of 24 books in the Jewish Bible.
     -  Torah (Teaching or Law): Corresponds to the Pentateuch (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
     -  Nevi'im (Prophets): Eight books: Joshua, Judges, Samuel (1 and 2 as one), Kings (1 and 2 as one), Isaiah, Jeremiah, Ezekiel, The Twelve (minor prophets as one).